 Listen to your feet

 It’s tempting to keep going, especially if you’re travelling with experienced backpackers and they have more resilience.
-However, if your feet start to hurt, it’s best to stop and take a breather.
-Walking for a long time will cause the blood to gather in your feet, and if you don’t give it a chance to circulate well, it can be painful.
+However, if your feet hurt, it’s best to stop and take a breather.
+Walking for a long time will cause the blood to gather in your feet, and it can be painful if you don’t give it a chance to circulate well.

 Stay hydrated

-Whether you’re backpacking in hot weather or mild one, staying hydrated will help your body keep going and will prevent dehydration, which can wear you down early in the trip.
+Whether you’re backpacking in hot or mild weather, staying hydrated will help your body keep going and prevent dehydration, which can wear you down early in the trip.
 Also, it’s best not to depend on natural water for hydration unless the route runs close to a river or lake.

 Pack energy sources